pump-io/pump.io/DOCKER.md

 ## Building

 The image should build without any further options.
-The compile-error from node-gyp during the `npm install` can be ignored, as they only affect optional dependencies.
+The compilation error from node-gyp during the `npm install` can be ignored, as they only affect optional dependencies.

 ```
 docker build --tag pumpio:latest .